otto-torino/tazebao/README.md

     "{"email":"xxx@abidibo.net","info":"\"firstname=\"meow\"\"","lists":["1"]}"

 email and lists fields are required.
+If you try to add a subscriber with an email address already associated to the client, you get a 400 response describing the error.

 ##### Edit a subscriber